Yohannfra/bluerepl/README.md

     quit           Quit the REPL
     read           Read the value of a characteristic scan           Search for BLE devices around
-    unsubscribe    Unsubscribe from the notifications or indications of a characteristic write          Write a value to a characteristic
+    sleep          Wait and do nothing for a specified amount of time unsubscribe    Unsubscribe from the notifications or indications of a characteristic write          Write a value to a characteristic